BAGATHE/BAGATHE/README.md

 - 📫 How to reach me **emadalyangelo@gmail.com**

-- ⚡ Fun fact **I I am an ambitious man who will try to find a way to keep my personal or professional projects**
+- ⚡ Fun fact **I am an ambitious man who will try to find a way to keep my personal or professional projects**

 <h3 align="left">Connect with me:</h3>
 <p align="left">